ustc-hyin/cd_rethink/README.md

 bash ./scripts/pope_infer_cd.sh
 ```

-Alternatively, you can run the evaluation manually by setting the GPU device and iterating over datasets and types:
+Alternatively, you can invoke the inference manually by looping over datasets and types:

 ```bash
 export CUDA_VISIBLE_DEVICES=0